officelearn/azure-docs.sv-se/articles/active-directory/develop/msal-net-token-cache-serialization.md

   /// ADAL V4 and MSAL V2 and above, and also across ADAL/MSAL on the same platform.
   ///  Should not be <c>null</c></param>
   /// <returns></returns>
-  public static void EnableSerialization(ITokenCache cache, string unifiedCacheFileName, string adalV3CacheFileName) {
+  public static void EnableSerialization(ITokenCache tokenCache, string unifiedCacheFileName, string adalV3CacheFileName) {
-   usertokenCache = cache;
    UnifiedCacheFileName = unifiedCacheFileName;
    AdalV3CacheFileName = adalV3CacheFileName;

-   usertokenCache.SetBeforeAccess(BeforeAccessNotification);
-   usertokenCache.SetAfterAccess(AfterAccessNotification);
+   tokenCache.SetBeforeAccess(BeforeAccessNotification);
+   tokenCache.SetAfterAccess(AfterAccessNotification);
   }

-  /// <summary>
-  /// Token cache
-  /// </summary>
-  static ITokenCache usertokenCache;

   /// <summary>
   /// File path where the token cache is serialized with the unified cache format